DW journalist attacked by Kenyan police at protest in Nairobi | DW | 01.05.2021

 A Deutsche Welle correspondent was attacked by police while covering a demonstration in Nairobi on Saturday.

-Müller was covering a peaceful protest against police brutality and coronavirus lockdown measures at the time of the attack.
+Müller was covering a peaceful protest against police brutality and coronavirus lockdown measures in central Nairobi at the time of the attack.

+Around 40 protesters gathered to voice their opposition to COVID restrictions and the economic impact on poorer communities.
+The demonstrators were careful to adhere to social distancing rules "to not anger the police," Müller told DW.

-"The police observed the first part [of the protest] and then eventually started firing tear gas," Müller told DW.
+"The police were there and observed the first part [of the protest] and then eventually started firing tear gas," she said.

-After Müller was grazed by a canister, she and her camera crew moved away from their initial position.
+The first time Müller was struck, she said she was grazed by a canister when police began launching tear gas in the direction of protesters and reporters.

+Police moved in with batons and detained several demonstrators.
+One man was shoved in a truck after police tried to take away the sign he was holding.

-After a while, "it appeared as if the situation had calmed down," said Müller and she began interviewing an older woman taking part in the demonstration.
+After a while, "it appeared as if the situation had calmed down," said Müller.
+She and the camera team moved to the sidelines of the demonstration and began interviewing an older woman taking part in the protest.

 "We noticed that something was happening.
-But then we realized it was too late — a shot was fired.
+But then it was too late — a shot was fired.
 I noticed that my leg started hurting and that I'd been hit there," she said.

 The canister was shot from a tear gas launcher.

-Müller added that authorities appeared to be purposefully aiming at her and the camera crew.
+Müller added that police appeared to be purposefully aiming at her and the camera crew.

 She approached authorities afterward, telling the officer who had been firing the canisters: "You just shot me, you just hit me in my leg."

-The officer walked away, "but he knew exactly what had happened," Muller said.
+The officer denied it and walked away, "but he knew exactly what had happened," Müller said.

 DW Director General Peter Limbourg strongly condemned the attack and called for an investigation.

 "We condemn this act of police violence.
-Any attack against the media must be investigated and lead to consequences."
+Any attack against the media must be investigated and lead to consequences," he said.

-Amnesty International's Kenya branch also called for authorities to launch an investigation and slammed "the brutal attack on journalists and protesters" in Nairobi.
+DW Editor-in-Chief Manuela Kasper-Claridge called the attack "absolutely unacceptable," adding that "freedom of the press has to be protected."

 The Foreign Press Association of Africa criticized the actions of the police officer who "deliberately" fired on Müller.